 Modules are considered semester long classes which begin at the same time as regular on-ground classes.
-This means modules open at the same time as regular on ground classes.
-Therefore, students must complete the Syllabus Acknowledgement Form included with the course syllabus or its corresponding means of acknowledgement on Blackboard.
-Module attendance is formally recorded at the beginning of the semester.
-This demonstrates that the student has officially "attended" class, and that financial aid, if applicable, can be disbursed.
+This means modules open at the same time as regular on-ground classes and attendance is formally recorded at the beginning of the semester.
+Therefore, students must complete an academic activity assigned by the instructor on the online platform to demonstrate that the student has officially "attended" class, and that financial aid, if applicable, can be disbursed.
 Modules will require "pre-work" and "post-work" at the discretion of the instructor.
 Pre-work includes but is not limited to reading assignments, book critiques, online interactive sessions, or other assignments.
 Pre-work assignments help students satisfy required academic "contact hours" and prepare students to engage course materials.
-For a module class, a student who misses more than 25% of the course will receive an "WF" for the course.
+For a module class, a student who misses more than 25% of the on-ground contact hours will receive an "WF" for the course.